What Is Pityriasis Rubra Pilaris?

 Classical Adult Onset

-The most common type of PRD, this type begins in adulthood.
+The most common type of PRP, this type begins in adulthood.
 The symptoms usually go away after a few years.
 In rare cases, the symptoms come back later.

 Atypical Adult Onset

 This type also begins in adulthood, but the symptoms may last for more than 20 years.

 Classical Juvenile Onset

 This form begins in childhood.
 The symptoms usually go away within a year, but may return later.

 This type of PRP begins in children before they reach puberty.
 It only affects the palms of the hands, soles of the feet, knees, and elbows.
 The symptoms may go away during teenage years.

 Atypical Juvenile Onset

 This form of PRP is sometimes inherited.
 It is present at birth or may develop during early childhood.
 The symptoms often last indefinitely.

 This form of PRP is associated with HIV infection and is very difficult to treat.